rust-lang/cargo/src/doc/environment-variables.md

 [config-env]: config.html#environment-variables

+There are special environmental variables which are not read from `.cargo/config`:

+* `CARGO_PRINT_RUN` - If set, Cargo print information about binaries it is about to run during `cargo test` and `cargo run`, without actually executing the binaries.
+  This is intended for integration with tools wrapping Cargo and IDEs.

 # Environment variables Cargo sets for crates

 Cargo exposes these environment variables to your crate when it is compiled.